Fastest journey7hr 47m

 Tickets normally go on sale two months prior to travel.
-The tickets we sell for the Zermatt to St Moritz route can be used on all regular train services and are not tied to a particular train.
-Using the Glacier Express requires a supplement.
-We issue paper tickets for this route, so don’t book at the last minute as we’ll need to post tickets to you.
+We issue paper tickets for many Swiss journeys, including this one, so don’t book at the last minute as we’ll need to post tickets to you.

 Zermatt to St Moritz